 Legal Header

-Updated June 2023
+Updated June 2024

 Summary

-The average annual price of AECO-C natural gas was Cdn$5.10 per gigajoule (GJ) in 2022, representing an increase of 51 per cent from 2021.
-The AECO-C base-case price is projected to decrease to Cdn$2.16/GJ in 2023, rising to Cdn$2.59/GJ in 2024 and reaching Cdn$3.48/GJ by 2032.
-Based on the low- and high-price cases, prices are projected to range from Cdn$1.80/GJ to Cdn$6.73/GJ by the end of the forecast period.
+The average annual price of AECO-C natural gas was Cdn$2.74 per gigajoule (GJ) in 2023, decreasing by 46% from 2022.
+The AECO-C base-case price is forecast to decrease to Cdn$2.24/GJ in 2024, rising to Cdn$2.62/GJ in 2025 and reaching Cdn$3.64/GJ by 2033.
+Based on the low- and high-price cases, prices are projected to range from Cdn$1.79/GJ to Cdn$7.41/GJ by the end of the forecast period.

-In 2022
+In 2023

-Forecast for 2023 to 2032
+Forecast for 2024 to 2033

-Exports and market access: Natural gas exports from the Western Canada Sedimentary Basin to Eastern Canada and the U.S. increased in 2022.
-However, exports to the U.S. will likely decline over the remaining forecast period as U.S. natural gas production is projected to increase.
-British Columbia liquified natural gas (LNG) exports are expected to increase market access for Canadian natural gas in the latter part of the forecast period.
+Exports and market access: Natural gas exports from the Western Canada Sedimentary Basin to Eastern Canada and the U.S. decreased in 2023.
+Exports to the U.S. will likely decline over the remaining forecast period as U.S. natural gas production is projected to increase.
+British Columbia's liquified natural gas (LNG) exports are expected to increase market access for Canadian natural gas in 2025 and beyond.

 Domestic demand: Alberta’s demand for natural gas is anticipated to increase over the forecast period, driven by the increasing use of natural gas in power generation, petrochemical plants, hydrogen plants and oil sands projects.
-Also, demand for natural gas in propane dehydrogenation plants is expected to grow.

 Low- and High-Price Cases